-- thence Southerly along said right-of-way line for a distance of 225 feet ± to the Westerly prolongation of the North line of the South 1⁄2 of Lot 17, Block "C", being the prolongation of the South line of the property owned by the Coca-Cola Company of Fort Myers, Florida, being Lots 9 thru 16 and the North 1⁄2 of Lot 17, and the North 1⁄2 of Lot 8, Block "C" and Lots 13 thru 16 and the North 1⁄2 Lot 17, Block "B" of "Phillips 4th Division", a subdivision recorded in Plat Book 4, Page 41, of the Public Records of Lee County, Florida. - thence Easterly along said prolongated line and along the South line of said property owned by the Coca-Cola Company of Fort Myers for a distance of 555 feet ± to the West line of the lands described in Official Record Book (hereafter referred to its abbreviated form O.R.B.)
-1263, Page 379, being the West line of Lot 8, Block "B" of said "Phillips 4th Division"; - thence Southerly along said line for a distance of 50 feet ± to the Southwest corner of the lands described in O.R.B.
+- (11) thence Easterly along said prolongated line and along the South line of said property owned by the Coca-Cola Company of Fort Myers for a distance of 555 feet + to the West line of the lands described in Official Record Book (hereafter referred to its abbreviated form O.R.B.)
+1263, Page 379, being the West line of Lot 8, Block "B" of said "Phillips 4th Division"; - (12) thence Southerly along said line for a distance of 50 feet + to the Southwest corner of the lands described in O.R.B.
 1263, Page 379, of said Public Records; - (13) thence Easterly along the South line of said property described in said O.R.B.
-1263, Page 379, for a distance of 142 feet ± to the Southeast corner of said land described in said O.R.B.
-1263, Page 379 being a point on the West right-of-way line of Grand Avenue (60 foot right-of-way); - (14) thence Southerly along said right-of-way line for a distance of 50 feet ± to the Westerly prolongation of the South right-of-way line of Willard Street (50 foot right-of-way); - (15) thence Easterly along the Westerly prolongation of the South right-of-way line of Willard Street (50 foot right-of-way) and along said South right-of-way line of said Willard Street for a distance of 3380 feet ± to the East right-of-way line of Fowler Avenue (50 foot right-of-way); - (16) thence Northerly along said right-of-way line for a distance of 1117 feet to the Northeast corner of Lot 1, Block 4, as recorded in "Robert Jeffcotts Addition", a subdivision recorded in Plat Book 3, Page 87 of the Public Records of Lee County, Florida, and being a point on the South right-of-way line of the aforementioned Market Street (50 foot right-of-way) and the Point of Beginning.
+1263, Page 379, for a distance of 142 feet + to the Southeast corner of said land described in said O.R.B.
+1263, Page 379 being a point on the West right-of-way line of Grand Avenue (60 foot right-of-way); - (14) thence Southerly along said right-of-way line for a distance of 50 feet + to the Westerly prolongation of the South right-of-way line of Willard Street (50 foot right-of-way); - (15) thence Easterly along the Westerly prolongation of the South right-of-way line of Willard Street (50 foot right-of-way) and along said South right-of-way line of said Willard Street for a distance of 3380 feet + to the East right-of -way line of Fowler Avenue (50 foot right-of-way); - (16) thence Northerly along said right of way line for a distance of 1117 feet to the Northeast corner of Lot 1, Block 4, as recorded in "Robert Jeffcotts Addition", a subdivision recorded in Plat Book 3, Page 87 of the Public Records of Lee County, Florida, and being a point on the South right-of-way line of the aforementioned Market Street (50 foot right-of-way) and the Point of Beginning.